zero-one-group/gitlab-migrator/README.md

 Each app takes into account the **default** rate limits, so it should work right out of the box.
 With a slow internet connection, it may be necessary [to increase the server's worker timeout](https://docs.gitlab.com/ee/administration/operations/puma.html).

+### Finishing Up

+What's leftover is:
+1. Re-register existing CI runners to the new instance.
+2. Rewire existing GitLab integrations by changing the URL and PATs.

 ## Other Solutions We Considered

 Shout out to [GitLabHost](https://gitlabhost.com/)!
 If we hadn't had an in-house infrastructure team, we would've gone for GitLabHost's services!